 Here are some of the reasons why you should consider subcontracting your Metrology work to Verus Precision:

 We have access to a full range of equipment, from Coordinate Measuring Machines (CMMs) to Vision Systems.
 The manufacturers and software of this equipment are as varied as possible to allow us to be more flexible and to suit our customer’s needs.
-In terms of technology and equipment, our Metrology laboratory has everything you need to fulfil your everyday Metrology requirements.
+In terms of technology and equipment, our Metrology laboratory has everything you need to fulfill your everyday Metrology requirements.

-For more information see verusprecision.com/metrology/equipment/
+For more information see verusmetrology.com/metrology/equipment/

-The majority of measurement systems and measurement analysis require a fixture which is capable of holding parts of varying size in position in a repeatable manner.
+The majority of measurement systems and measurement analysis require a fixture that is capable of holding parts of varying size in position in a repeatable manner.
 If a fixture does not hold a part correctly, it compromises the accuracy and reliability of all measurements involved.
-Usually, it is possible to hold a part using a combination of clamps, gauge blocks, vices etc. However, if the measurement being performed is on a difficult part to hold (due to shape/size/material) or the same measurements will be performed on a regular basis.
+Usually, it is possible to hold a part using a combination of clamps, gauge blocks, vices, etc. However, if the measurement being performed is on a difficult part to hold (due to shape/size/material) or the same measurements will be performed on a regular basis.
 The manufacture of a custom-designed fixture may be necessary/justifiable.
-We have access to our own fixture design and manufacturing department that specialises in creating innovative fixture solutions on a daily basis.
+We have access to our own fixture design and manufacturing department that specializes in creating innovative fixture solutions on a daily basis.

-For more information see verusprecision.com/fixtures/
+For more information see verusmetrology.com/metrology-fixtures/

 Expertise & Experience

 In the area of Metrology, expertise and experience can be difficult to find.
-Our Metrology team have a depth of knowledge which extends beyond the operation and programming of CMMs and Vision Systems.
+Our Metrology team has a depth of knowledge that extends beyond the operation and programming of CMMs and Vision Systems.
 It also includes years of experience measuring parts on a daily basis across a wide range of industries ( Medical, Automotive, Aerospace, Consumer Products).
 It can be guaranteed that however challenging a part may be to measure, our team will find the best solution.

-For more information see verusprecision.com/team/
+For more information see verusmetrology.com/team/